In the broadest possible strokes, here are a few high-level travel tips that have significantly reduced costs/hassle associated with my travels.

 - Expiration Date – Ensure 6 months remain until your passport expires.
 Otherwise, you risk being denied entry as many countries require 6 months left on your passport to be considered valid.

 - Don’t Lose it – If you do or you need a replacement, it’s going to complicate your trip.
 This likely means applying for a new one like you did the first time, at an Embassy or Department of State (USA).
 To apply for a new one, if you don’t have the old one, you need a birth certificate or other means of identification.

 - Get a backup passport – something to consider if you are worried about losing the primary.

 - Crowdsource Advice – Discussing travel plans with people who have ‘been there, done that’ is a sure fire way to find good advice.
-Such as crossing borders like between Costa Rica and Nicaragua.
-Answer – take a taxi and don’t drive the rental.
 The locals know best!

-- Double Check Travel Regs – New travel regulations are making travel more complicated per the WSJ.
+- Double Check Travel Regulations – New travel regulations are making travel more complicated per the WSJ.
 The following tips were mentioned in this article on travel paperwork.